kchang-code/CanDate/README.md

 ## Features with Screenshots
 ### **Sign up and select interest tags**:
-Users are asked to select tags associated with their interests, so CanDate can show their most compatible matches.
+Users are asked to select tags associated with their interests, so CanDate can show their most compatible profiles.

 ### **View your most relevant matches**:
 Users will see their most relevant profiles, based on their location, age, gender, and interest preferences, as soon as they login.